Pouch Cell DCR Testing: Component-Level Teardown Data for Direct Current Resistance

 • SEI layer resistance – for the anode, the solid‑electrolyte interphase contributes an additional impedance.
 A stable, thin SEI keeps this resistance low and prolongs cycle life.

-5.2 Current Collector Resistance: The Electronic Highway
+5.2 Current Collector Resistance & Tab Construction: The Electronic Highway

-The current collectors (copper for anode, aluminium for cathode) together contribute nearly 18% of the total DCR.
+The current collectors (copper for anode, aluminum for cathode) together contribute nearly 18% of the total DCR.
 This resistance arises from the bulk foil resistivity and the contact resistance between the foil and the electrode coating, as well as the welded tab connections.
 Foil thickness, width, and tab design all influence this contribution.
-Because the current collectors carry the entire electronic current, any excessive resistance here can lead to localised heating and act as a safety risk under high‑rate operation.

 5.3 Separator Ionic Resistance: The Liquid-Phase Pathway

 The separator contributes about 5.2% of the DCR.
-This is the resistance experienced by lithium ions migrating through the electrolyte‑filled pores of the separator.
+This is the resistance experienced by lithium ions migrating through the electrolyte-filled pores of the lithium battery separator.
 It depends critically on the separator’s porosity, pore size distribution, thickness, and the degree of electrolyte wetting.
-A well‑designed separator with high ionic conductivity is essential for achieving high power density.
+A well-designed separator with high ionic conductivity is essential for achieving high power density.

 Figure 7.
 Nyquist plots of separators with 1 to 4 layers and linear fit of resistance vs. layer number